-Midway Airlines then found a new venue... they took over the Philadelphia operations of thenshrinking Eastern Airlines.
-There were no laws in effect then or now against buying an airline pigin-a-poke.
-Found out that in leaving PHL, Eastern wasn't exactly running from the route system crown jewels.
+Midway Airlines went in search of a new venue... so they took over the Philadelphia operations of then- shrinking Eastern Airlines.
+Found out that in leaving PHL, Eastern wasn't exactly running from their route system's crown jewels.
 Midway's PHL load factors were akin to a minor league baseball score.
 Zip traffic.

-Finally, it tried a last minute merger with Northwest.
+Finally, it tried a last-minute merger with Northwest.
 Filed bankruptcy and ceased service in 1992.